Help For Companies that Want to Avoid the Most Dangerous and Costly Mistakes in the HUBZone Program. Nationwide Help. 1-866-601-5518.

 Small business must meet the statutory HUBZone qualifications.
 Your initial SBA HUBZone application must show that (1)you are a small business under the SBA size standards; (2) the company must be owned and controlled at least 51% by U.S. citizens, or a Community Development Corporation, an agricultural cooperative, or an Indian tribe; (3) Its principal office must be located within a “Historically Underutilized Business Zone,” which includes lands considered “Indian Country” and military facilities closed by the Base Realignment and Closure Act; and (4) At least 35% of its employees must reside in a HUBZone.

-HUBZone Small Business Certification Compliance: After becoming HUBZone certified, companies still have to comply with SBA compliance regulations.
-This includes 13 CFR 126.6 and FAR HUBZone requirements.
+Small Business HUBZone Certification Compliance: After becoming HUBZone certified, companies still have to comply with SBA compliance regulations even with business development.
+This includes 13 CFR 126.6 and FAR HUBZone certification qualifications and requirements.
 Companies run into legal problems because there is a continuing obligation to meet the statutory HUBZone requirements.
 A common example of where small contractors get into trouble is not meet the 35 % employee residency requirements

 A HUBZone small business may enter into a joint venture agreement with one or more other small businesses, or with an approved mentor authorized by 13 CFR 125.9.
 The joint venture itself need not be certified as a qualified HUBZone small business.
 8a certified companies, with an approved mentor authorized by 13 CFR 124 can also enter into a JV arrangement.

-Bid protests and HUBZone status protest litigation.
-Showing that your company meets the statutory requirements under 13 CFR 126.6 can be a daunting process when your competition challenges the status of your company.
+Bid protests and HUBZone qualifications and status bid protest litigation.
+Showing that your company meets the SBA HUBZone application requirements under 13 CFR 126.6 can be a daunting process when your competition challenges the status of your company.
 Whether there is a traditional protest at the Government Accountability Office or SBA protest, Watson & Associates’ law firm can help either as an intervenor or protestor.

 Cities in which our Washington DC government contract HUBZone certification lawyers and consultants include Anchorage, AK; Atlanta, GA; Austin, TX; Chicago, IL; Colorado Springs, CO; Dallas, TX; Denver, Colorado; Indianapolis, IN; Las Vegas, NV; Los Angeles, CA; Miami, FL; Philadelphia, PA; San Antonio, TX; San Diego, CA; San Francisco, CA; San Jose, CA; Santa Clara, CA; and Tampa, FL.